spmccloat/thePPOLSmodel/docs/source/intro.rst

 .. figure:: figures/fig3-lowmedhighmassarch.png

    Displaying the mass of planets (y-axis, units of Earth-mass) vs their orbital distance (x-axis, units in au), color-coded by their water content, grown around a 1 solar mass star.
-Each line connects planets with the same initial disk mass |fdisk|, which increases from the "low mass" (top) to "high mass" (bottom) panels.
+Each line connects planets with the same initial disk mass f\ :sub:`disk`, which increases from the "low mass" (top) to "high mass" (bottom) panels.
 The architectures separate into a low-mass arrangement (top), with a handful of Earth-mass planets, but no gas giants; a middle-mass arrangement (middle), with both Earth-mass and gas giants; and a high-mass arrangement (bottom), with only gas giant planets.
 See the full paper for details.

-   .. |fdisk| replace:: f\ :sub: `disk`

 Features of the Model
 ---------------------